temet.util

 Wrap sphMap(), produce a 3D grid of the given pt/field combination for an entire box.

-temet.util.subfind module
+temet.util.subfind

 Implementation of (serial) subfind algorithm.